-A growing number of industry pricing experts are urging Miami Accountant and CPA Firms to jettison the venerable billable hour and replace it with a fixed-pricing model, or even the more optimal model of “value pricing.”
+A growing number of industry pricing experts are urging Miami Accountant and Accountant Firms to jettison the venerable billable hour and replace it with a fixed-pricing model, or even the more optimal model of “value pricing.”

 Few public accounting topics spark as much controversy as this one.
 Many Miami Accountants have adopted value pricing in recent years, but others have been reluctant to do so.
 To give our clients additional insight into this important topic, we sat down for a series of Q&A sessions with a pricing consultants and an unabashed value-pricing champion.
-These conversations give readers an in-depth look at the reasons a CPA firm should consider switching to value pricing, and the nuts and bolts of how a switch might work.
+These conversations give readers an in-depth look at the reasons a Accountant firm should consider switching to value pricing, and the nuts and bolts of how a switch might work.
 The following Q&A session, the first in the series, focuses on the reason behind making such a move.

 Miami Accountant: Can you talk a little bit about the history of the billable hour and why it has endured for so long?

 Consultant: Accountants didn’t adopt it widely until the ’50s or ’60s.
 Prior to then, Accountant firms charged by the day.
 Lawyers began the practice of hourly billing and maintaining time sheets around 1920.

 Hourly billing is a form of cost-plus pricing.
 It allows a fair profit margin.
 It can be justified by cost.
 And it is profitable.
 My argument against it is that it’s suboptimal in terms of profitability.
 It’s good enough, and that’s a pretty hard inertia and apathy to overcome.

 Miami Accountant: Given what you’ve just said about the billable hour, why should a Miami Accountant consider making a change to value pricing?